microsoft/vscode-docs/docs/typescript/typescript-compiling.md

 Treating these as warnings is consistent with other tools, such as TSLint.
 These will still be displayed as errors when you run `tsc` from the command line.

-You can disable this behavior by setting: `"typescript.reportStyleChecksAsWarnings": false` in the User Settings file.
+You can disable this behavior by setting `"typescript.reportStyleChecksAsWarnings": false` in the User Settings file.